CMA (Medication Aide) Requirements By State Resource Guide

 Texas

-Texas CNAs actively employed in a Texas-licensed facility are eligible to become medication aides.
-Completing an approved medication aide training program will include 100 hours of class time, 20 hours of skill demonstration, and 10 hours of clinical experience under the supervision of a licensed nurse.
-Only two attempts can be made to pass the medication aide exam.
+Texas CNAs actively employed in state-licensed facilities may be eligible to become medication aides.
+Candidates must complete approved medication aide training programs and pass the state exam.
 Once issued, the permit is valid for one year, and continuing education hours are required after the first year.
-For more information, visit the Texas Department for Health and Human Services page.

 Utah